 Elizabeth Zachry Rutschow

-Dr. Rutschow is an expert in synthesizing rigorous research on promising programs and interventions including two reviews analyzing the most promising reforms in developmental and adult education (Unlocking the Gate and Beyond the GED).
-She also synthesized research evidence on developmental math reforms for the National Academies of Sciences, Engineering, and Medicine (NASEM) in 2019.
+Dr. Rutschow is an expert in synthesizing rigorous research on promising programs and interventions, including two reviews—Unlocking the Gate and Beyond the GED—analyzing the most promising reforms in developmental and adult education.
+She also synthesized research evidence on developmental math reforms for the National Academies of Sciences, Engineering, and Medicine in 2019.
 From 2007 to 2012, she was the project director for MDRC’s evaluation of Achieving the Dream, one of the largest community college reform initiatives in the country.
-In this role, she led studies documenting the implementation of the initiative across 27 colleges; a mixed-method RCT study of college student success courses; a cost study; and several qualitative studies profiling new interventions and strategies implemented during colleges’ participation in the initiative.
+In this role, she led studies documenting the implementation of the initiative across 27 colleges; a mixed-methods RCT study of college student success courses; a cost study; and several qualitative studies profiling new interventions and strategies implemented during colleges’ participation in the initiative.

 Before joining MDRC in 2007, Dr. Rutschow worked as a researcher and teacher at Harvard’s National Center for the Study of Adult Learning and Literacy and is a specialist in reading instruction.